TrackPolitics logoTrackPolitics

 AI-generated

-Dr Zubir Ahmed is the Labour and Co-operative MP for Glasgow South West, elected in July 2024.
-He currently serves as Parliamentary Under-Secretary at the Department of Health and Social Care, a role he has held since September 2025.
-Earlier in Parliament he served on the Tobacco and Vapes Bill committee (Dec 2024–Jan 2025).
+Dr Zubir Ahmed is the Labour and Co‑operative MP for Glasgow South West, elected in July 2024.
+He serves as Parliamentary Under-Secretary for the Department of Health and Social Care since September 2025, and previously sat on the Tobacco and Vapes Bill committee (Dec 2024–Jan 2025).

 Voting Patterns